Skip to content

 Beinn Iaruinn — common questions

 Beinn Iaruinn is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 10km with 700m of ascent and takes most walkers 2-5 hours.
-Terrain: Tarmac glen road on the approach.
+Ground conditions: Tarmac glen road on the approach.

-When is the best time to climb Beinn Iaruinn?
+What's the best month to climb Beinn Iaruinn?

-No signal in this remote area between Loch Laggan and Roy Bridge
+No coverage in this remote area between Loch Laggan and Roy Bridge

 Is Beinn Iaruinn safe in winter?